kpwhri/HCSRN_Lab_Code_Management/documentation/lab_test_reference.md

 30-59 ml/min Moderate decrease in GFR 3
 15-29 ml/min Severe decrease in GFR 4
 <15 ml/min Kidney failure 5
-Comments: This TEST<sub>TYPE</sub> should only be used when 1) you cannot tell whether the lab results include race, or 2) eGFR results are reported without regard to race.
-If eGFR results are reported as African American or non-African American, populate those TEST<sub>TYPEs</sub> instead.
+Comments: This TEST\_TYPE should only be used when 1) you cannot tell whether the lab results include race, or 2) eGFR results are reported without regard to race.
+If eGFR results are reported as African American or non-African American, populate those TEST\_TYPEs instead.
-Although the MDRD equation is not intended for use in calculating eGFR for pediatric patients, some HMOs may report eGFR using the MDRD for children (i.e., one of the MDRD TEST<sub>TYPEs</sub> would be populated in the VDW for children at your site if that is the case).
+Although the MDRD equation is not intended for use in calculating eGFR for pediatric patients, some HMOs may report eGFR using the MDRD for children (i.e., one of the MDRD TEST\_TYPEs would be populated in the VDW for children at your site if that is the case).
 The eGFR test is most accurate for poor kidney function so it may only be reported for values less than 60 ml/min.
 Because race is often not known, results under this test type name can be reported based on a non-African American (NAA) status and clinicians adjust the result if their